B45T13N/B45T13N/README.md

 👀 I’m interested in cybersecurity, IA, game, web developpment.
-I love to travel and have visited Belgium, Italy, Portugal,
+I love to travel and have visited Belgium, Italy, Portugal, Spain

 🌱 I’m currently learning web developpment with l'ENI Ecole Informatique, and I'm working in Paris